About Abnormal Psychology

 Hippocrates first put effort to bring the plight of the mentally ill to societal view in the fifth-century b. c. by first pronouncing it as a disease of the mind.

-Unfortunately, as the era passed, so did the care of the mentally ill—leading into practices at least distressing to the victims involved.
+Unfortunately, as the era passed, so did the care of the mentally ill—leading into practices at distressing to the victims involved.

-Abnormal psychology did not even have quite the separate attention 50 years ago compared to what it has today.
+Abnormal psychology did not have quite the separate attention 50 years ago compared to what it has today.
 Before the 18th century, no institutions existed for the mentally impaired; and for many years, society condemned those with mental impairments as possessed of evil spirits.

 In America, Benjamin Rush, known for his involvement in the American Revolution and signing the Declaration of Independence, popularized the study of the treatment of mental disorders with bloodletting, or allowing the patients to bleed away a disorder.